iam-rafidahmed/JS-Problem-Solving/README.md

 # JS-Problem-Solving
-Here i will try to upload soulution of basic JS problem..
+Here i will try to upload solution of basic JS problem..

 Let's Start..